Skip to Content

 13. Wallaby

-Fun Fact: Wallabies are hunted down by many animals, including domestic dogs and cats.
+Fun Fact: Wallabies face predation from various animals, including domestic dogs and cats.

 14. Whiptail Lizard